jeff-matthews/jekyll-dev-docs/_includes/api/payment-gateway/get_recurring_charges.md

           <tr>
             <td>status</td>
             <td>The status recurring charges must match to be returned in the results.
 If not specified, recurring charges
                 of all statuses are returned.
-Refer to the <a href="#recurringcharge" style="font-family:monospace">recurring_charge</a> type definition for a list of valid status codes.
+Refer to the <a href="#recurring_charge" style="font-family:monospace">recurring_charge</a> type definition for a list of valid status codes.
             </td>
           </tr>
           <tr>